Bury a Friend: Background and development

 On January 29, 2019, Billie Eilish formally announced the release of When We All Fall Asleep, Where Do We Go? and also revealed that she would release a single the next day at 9 AM (PT).
 She further posted a 16-second teaser of the song, featuring her singing while being grabbed and pushed by gloved hands.
 "Bury a Friend" was eventually released on the scheduled date, having premiered on Zane Lowe's Beats 1 show as the day's World Record.
 Eilish further made an appearance on Annie Mac's Future Sounds show on BBC Radio 1 to discuss the track.
 It was serviced to US alternative radio stations on February 19, 2019, by Darkroom and Interscope Records.
 "Bury a Friend" was written by Eilish along with her brother Finneas O'Connell, while production was solely handled by the latter.
 The song was mastered by John Greenham and mixed by Rob Kinelski, with both also serving as studio personnel.

-The creation of the song took place in Chicago, which Eilish and her brother were visiting for a Lollapalooza performance.
+The creation of the song took place in Chicago, where Eilish and her brother were visiting for a Lollapalooza performance.
 They attended a studio with a "shuffle beat" in mind, with Eilish drawing a black monster to show her brother what she wanted the song to sound like.
 Eilish desired to hear her name at the beginning of the track, for which she texted rapper Calvin (known as Mehki Raine); he ultimately sent Eilish a phone recording for her to use.
 The singer discovered the rapper on social media due to him repeatedly tagging pictures of himself with the caption "Where's Billie at?" on her Instagram comments.
 She decided to make him her acquaintance and the two soon became friends.